-Eva Rothschild: Kosmos opens 6 April 2019.
+Eva Rothschild is Ireland’s artist at the Venice Biennale.
+Her exhibition Kosmos is on now at City Gallery.
 This is an edited transcript of a conversation at Tuatara Open Late, 4 October 2018.

 Robert Leonard: It’s a great pleasure to welcome London-based sculptor Eva Rothschild.
 Her show Kosmos is currently at the Australian Centre for Contemporary Art as part of Melbourne International Arts Festival.
 She’s here in Wellington on a site visit, as we’re presenting the show early next year.
 2019 will be a big year for her.
 She’ll be representing Ireland at the Venice Biennale.
 Eva, how did you become an artist—a sculptor?